open-mmlab/mmyolo/docs/en/recommended_topics/application_examples/ionogram_detection.md

 </div>

-Based on the results above, we can condlude that
+Based on the results above, we can conclude that

 - AMP has little impact on the accuracy of the model, but can significantly reduce the memory usage while training.
 - Increasing batch size by three times does not reduce the training time by a corresponding factor of three.
 According to the `data_time` recorded during training, the larger the batch size, the larger the `data_time`, indicating that data loading has become the bottleneck limiting the training speed.
 Increasing `num_workers`, the number of processes used to load data, can accelerate the training speed.